Loading

 Choosing the appropriate foundation type for the structure above is essential; each have their advantages and disadvantages, and every site has its own constraints.
 Slab-on-grade is generally used when the following conditions are met:

 1. Warm climate - heat-loss occurs quickly in buildings built on slab-on-grade, as there is no space provision for heating ducts under the floor (the slab).
+To prevent heat-loss, often insulation is put in between the slab and ground surface.

 2. Utilities can be routed above ground - any underground gas and drainage pipes must surface may need to routed into the building externally, without penetrations in the slab.